FC Vaduz: History

 Vaduz won their domestic cup for the forty-fourth time and were eighth in the Swiss Super League.
 They won a team record thirty-six points.
 Vaduz player Armando Sadiku represented Albania at Euro 2016.

 The team appeared for the first time in a popular sports video game, FIFA 17.
 This was the first time in history that a team from Liechtenstein appeared in the sports video game series.

-After three years in the elite Swiss competition, the only and most awarded Liechtenstein team relegated.
-It was not a good season 2016–17, where they even changed the coach Giorgio Contini after almost 5 years at the helm, and in his place came the German coach Roland Vrabec, but Vaduz has not succeeded to survive in Swiss Super League.
+After three years in the highest tier of Swiss football the 2016–17 season led to Vaduz's relegation, replacing Giorgio Contini with German coach Roland Vrabec after almost 5 years at the helm; Vaduz has not reached the Swiss Super League again.

-On 5 September 2018, they terminated the agreement with Roland Vrabec.
-On September 17, they presented a new coach Mario Frick.
-He is the first coach from Liechtenstein in history.
+On 5 September 2018, they terminated their contract with Roland Vrabec.
+On September 17, they presented Mario Frick as their coach.
+He is the first coach from Liechtenstein in the club's history.

 In season 2019–20 FC Vaduz started their European campaign in the 2019–20 UEFA Europa League by beating Breiðablik from Iceland in the first qualifying round of the Europa League.
 In the second round, Vaduz caused a shock by knocking out Hungarian side MOL Fehérvár.
-In the third qualifying round of the Europa League they played against Eintracht Frankfurt.
-The Bundesliga team easily won both matches.
-However, those matches were historic for the club.
-In the first match in Vaduz there were 5,908 spectators present, while the city as a whole has a population of only 5,521.
+In the third qualifying round of the Europa League they played against German club Eintracht Frankfurt- the Bundesliga side easily won both matches.
+However, these matches were historic for Vaduz, as at the first match in Vaduz there were 5,908 spectators present, while the city as a whole has a population of only 5,521.

 On 25 August 2022, after an away victory against Rapid Wien, Vaduz secured qualification for the group stages of the Europa Conference League, becoming the first ever team from Liechtenstein to reach the group stages of a European club competition.
 They were subsequently drawn into Group E where they played against Dutch side AZ, Cypriot champions Apollon Limassol and Ukrainian side Dnipro-1.
 After a solid start to the group, with a goalless draw at home to Apollon, Vaduz would only go on and collect one more point, away against Dnipro-1, thus finishing bottom of the group with two points from their six games.

+On 20 June 2023, Vaduz drew Belarusian side Neman Grodno in the 2023-24 UEFA Europa Conference League first qualifying round.